robconery/moebius/README.md

 ![travis](https://travis-ci.org/robconery/moebius.svg?branch=master) [![Hex.pm Version](https://img.shields.io/hexpm/v/moebius.svg)](https://hex.pm/packages/moebius)

-# Moebius 2.0: A functional query tool for Elixir and PostgreSQL.
+# Moebius 3.0: A functional query tool for Elixir and PostgreSQL.

 *Note: this is version 2.0 and there are significant changes from version 1.0.
 If you need version 1.x, you can [find the last release here](https://github.com/robconery/moebius/releases/tag/v1)*

 Our goal with creating Moebius is to try and keep as close as possible to the functional nature of Elixir and, at the same time, the goodness that is PostgreSQL.
 We think working with a database should feel like a natural extension of the language, with as little abstraction wonkery as possible.

 Moebius is *not* an ORM.
 There are no mappings, no schemas, no migrations; only queries and data.
 We embrace PostgreSQL as much as possible, surfacing the goodness so you be a hero.

-## Difference from version 1.0
+## Difference from version 2.0

-There are a number of improvements to version 2.0, including:
+- Fixed a number of issues surrounding dates etc

- - **Performance**.
-Moebius is about 3 times faster thanks to the work of [James Fish](https://github.com/fishcakez/db_connection) and [Eric Meadows Jönsson](https://github.com/ericmj/postgrex).
-They implemented supervised connection pooling at the driver level, which improved our performance greatly.
-Many thanks!
-I should also mention a massive thanks to José Valim for sitting with me and plugging in the new driver functionality - a peach of a person.
- - **Multiple database connections.** We've separated the query runner from the query builder, allowing you to define multiple connections easily if you want.
-If you're moving from v1 to v2, remembering to tack on `Db.run` will be a bit of a hurdle, but you'll get used to it, and grow to love it especially when you can isolate read-only connections from read/write.
- - **Better Date Support**.
-Working with dates in Elixir can be painful, we've helped that process greatly by writing our own driver extension and adding some sugar (see below).
- - **Graceful cover up of Postgrex Errors**.
-Whenever you query a type that Postgrex is unaware about (tsquery, tsvector, xml,uuid, money, inet) it throws.
-I think that's ridiculous, so I added an extension that would return these values as strings (yes I logged an issue with them).
- - **Expanded Document Capabilities**.
-Document tables were created only on save - that has been expanded to include *any time* you query one and it's not there.
-In addition, you can now provide your own ID if you want to and we'll use it.
- - **Full Struct Support** for documents.
-You can now pass a struct to our `save` function and ... get that same struct back when the save is complete!
-How nice.
+- Moved to a more Elixiry way of returning results, using `{:ok, result}` and `{:error, error}`.
+We were always doing the latter, but decided to move to the former to keep in step with other libraries.

 ## Documentation